moogacs/docs.buf.build/docs/tour/add-a-dependency.md

 ---
 id: add-a-dependency
-title: 9 Add a Dependency
+title: 9 Add a dependency
 ---

 Without the [BSR](../bsr/overview.md), you can only depend on other Protobuf APIs by manually